dtrifuno/job-tracker/README.md

 # JobTracker

-JobTracker is a web application that helps users prepare customized job application materials and keep track of application statuses, deadlines, job descriptions and job details for all positions the user has applied for during their job search process.
+JobTracker is a web application that helps users prepare customized job application materials and keep track of application statuses, deadlines, descriptions and details for all positions the user has applied for during their job search.

+Go to [trifunovski.me/job-tracker](https://trifunovski/me/job-tracker) to try it out!

 ![JobTracker](https://raw.githubusercontent.com/dtrifuno/)